 Once you’ve highlighted your highest priority ideas, it’s time to promote them to the marketing plan to be fleshed out into more detailed campaign briefs.

-4: The Campaign Timeline
+4: The Roadmap

 This is where the rubber meets the road in terms of planning what campaigns you’ll run, when they’ll be run, who owns them, what is expected, how much budget is allocated, and more.
 Essentially, this is your source of truth aligning your marketing team on what activity is scheduled to stay on track with your growth objectives.